kin-labs/kin-android-ramp-demo/README.md

 }
 ```

-`Kin.kt` provides a more simplified Kin interface, that we then use in our `MainActivity`.
+`Kin.kt` provides a simplified Kin interface, that we then use in our `MainActivity`.
 The app we build is in production mode, because the Kin bought on Ramp are on the production network.
 We set our `appIndex` to 0.
 When integrating Kin into your app, you should register your own `appIndex`.
 Webhooks are not a part of this tutorial, so the user credentials are just set to `"demo_uid"` and `"demo_password"`.

 ```